popolo-project/popolo-spec/data.md

   <dd>A relationship between a person and an organization</dd>
 </dl>

-The data standard will initially define <abbr title="JavaScript Object Notation">JSON</abbr>, <abbr title="Resource Description Framework">RDF</abbr> and MongoDB serializations.
+The data specification will initially define <abbr title="JavaScript Object Notation">JSON</abbr>, <abbr title="Resource Description Framework">RDF</abbr> and MongoDB serializations.

 <h1 id="use-cases-and-requirements">2.
 Use Cases &amp; Requirements</h1>

-The data standard is designed primarily for open government use cases, though other use cases are supported.
-The data standard defines classes and properties to fulfill the requirements below.
+The data specification is designed primarily for open government use cases, though other use cases are supported.
+The data specification defines classes and properties to fulfill the requirements below.

 1. Allow the use of imprecise dates [*[issue 7]*](https://github.com/opennorth/popolo-standard/issues/7).